Liam2032/GCE-Live-Billing-Tracker/README.md

-## Google-Cloud-Engine-Billing-Tracker
+## GCE Billing Tracker

-This is a simple yet very useful bash script which automatically shows you the cost of a Google Cloud VM Compute instance live and accurately.
+This is a simple yet very useful bash script which automatically shows you your current billing cost of a Google Cloud VM Compute instance live and accurately.

 What this includes is:
 1. Live cost tracking of an instance (based on current exchange rate)